arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

   are normally represented as JSON objects.
 - Documents are grouped into *collections*.
 A collection can contains zero or more documents.
-- *Queries* are used to extract documents based on filtere criterias;
+- *Queries* are used to extract documents based on filter criteria;
   queries can be as simple as a query by-example or as complex as a joins using many collections or graph structures.
 - *Cursors* are used to iterate over the result of a query.